 Once or twice a week take a drawing bath with Hydrated Bentonite (1/2 bottle) or a cup of any other fine clay.
 Another option is to take a foot spa bath.

 When doing this program, make certain the bowels are moving at least two to three times per day.
-If not, you may wish to take 2-4 capsules LBS II morning and bedtime and/or 2 Magnesium Complex twice daily.
+If not 2-4 capsules LBS II morning and bedtime and/or 2 Magnesium Complex twice daily.
 You may wish to do a general cleanse before starting the heavy metal detox program.
 This ensures that all eliminative channels are open.

 The program should be continued for at least four to six weeks and up to three to four months.
 If one develops a strong cleansing reaction to this program, it's best to stop or slow down and focus on some general cleansing procedures for a few days.
 Then resume the cleanse at a slower place.

 What each Supplements in the program does: